sajithkumark432-lang/Retail-Superstore-Powerbi-Dashboard/README.md

 - Express store formats outperform Supermarkets in total revenue contribution, suggesting that smaller, high-efficiency store models are more effective for revenue generation.
 - Electronics and Home & Kitchen categories are the primary revenue drivers, while other categories present optimization opportunities through targeted promotions or assortment refinement.
 - Revenue growth is primarily driven by volume and brand strength rather than aggressive discounting, reflecting healthy sales quality and reduced dependency on margin eroding promotions.
-- Revenue contribution is uneven across cities and stores, with a small group of high performing locations generating a disproportionate share—highlighting clear candidates for replication and expansion.
+- Revenue contribution is uneven across cities and stores, with a small group of high performing locations generating a disproportionate share highlighting clear candidates for replication and expansion.
 - Sales trends exhibit predictable seasonal patterns, enabling better forecasting, staffing, and inventory planning.

 ---